Joshua-Riek/ubuntu-apalis-imx8/README.md

 To setup the build environment for the Ubuntu image creation, a Linux host with the following configuration is recommended.
 A host machine with adequate processing power and disk space is ideal as the build process can be severial gigabytes in size and can take alot of time.

 * Intel Core-i7 CPU (>= 8 cores)
+* High speed internet
+* 20 GB free disk space
 * 16 GB RAM
-* 20 GB free disk space
-* High speed internet
-* OS: Ubuntu 20.04 LTS

 ## Getting Started